jlyons6100/RS-Pattern-Matching/README.md

 ### Methods:

 #### Complicated to exactly predict the price.
 Simplified problem statement.
 Predict whether prices will increase in the next n days, using prices from the past m days.
+Nice solution because I can use more of dataset.
+For an individual item, start at 180 days ago.
+Train using day -180 to day -180+m.
+Predict on -180+m+n.
+Repeat.
 Models: Logistic Regression, Bayesian Network, Simple Neural Network, SVM with rbf kernel.
 Train model(s) for every item on Grand Exchange.
 Train model(s) on each category of data.
 Compare.
 TODO: Everything here

 ### Conclusions: